BiancaAndreeaPopa/Platforma-de-Invatare-Online/README.md

-# Platforma-de-Invatare-Online
+# Online-Learning-Platform
-Este un proiect despre o Platforma de invatare Online realizat in HTML si CSS.
-Cuprinde 7 pagini web scrise in HTML si un fisier CSS pentru toate paginile.
-Paginile sunt:
+It is a project about an Online Learning Platform made in HTML and CSS.
+It includes 7 web pages written in HTML and a CSS file for all pages.
+The pages are:
 -Home/Pag_Principala
 -About Us
 -Profile
 -Course
 -Playlist
 -Teachers
 -Contact Us
-+ contine pagina "index" care este Sign in, Sign up page
+contains the "index" page which is the Sign in, Sign up page contains an "Images" archive with icons and images used in the code
-+ contine o arhiva "Imagini" cu iconite si imagini folosite in cod